Ethnic nationalism in Japan: In Taiwan

-During the Taiwan under Japan rule, the "Taiwanese nationalism" (Japanese: 台湾民族主義, Chinese: 臺灣民族主義) was stimulated to some extent.
+Under Japanese rule, "Taiwanese nationalism" (Japanese: 台湾民族主義, Chinese: 臺灣民族主義) was stimulated to some extent.
 However, Taiwanese identities were more complicated at the time, with some campaigning for independence based on Taiwanese nationalism, while others opposed Japanese rule using Chinese nationalism and identity, desiring re-annexation back to China.
-This identity is reflected by the Taiwanese People's Party, whose platform adopted the Three Principles of the People, and along with it Chinese nationalism and Kuomintang-style socialism.
+(Taiwanese identity favouring separation from China was strengthened by the February 28 incident that took place under Kuomintang after the end of Japanese colonial rule.)